beamable/UnrealSDK/Docs/docs/concepts/operations-and-waits.md

 	- `FBeamOperationEventHandler OnOperationEvent` to be the event handler that will handle all events raised by the operation.
 - The function can have any other parameters you want in any order as long as the above parameters are there.

-Here's an example of what you need to declare one of these.
+Here's an example of what you need to declare one of these (we recommend copying from your own SDK code instead of this snippet).

 ```c++
 #define LOCTEXT_NAMESPACE "K2BeamNode_Operation_CommitInventoryUpdate"